 Can I trade cryptocurrency with Capital.com or FXOpen?

 Crypto trading is popular with forex traders.
 Most crypto assets are offered either as the underlying physical asset or as a CFD or other derivative — including spot forex contracts.
 In terms of trading physical cryptocurrency neither Capital.com nor FXOpen allow you to trade physical cryptocurrencies.

 Who offers more research tools, Capital.com or FXOpen?

-In terms of research and research tools Capital.com gives traders the following tools: Daily Market Commentary and Stock Charts.
-In comparison FXOpen has the tools listed here: Daily Market Commentary, Stock Charts, Forex News (Top-Tier Sources) and Social Trading / Copy Trading., neither have Autochartist and Trading Central (Recognia)
+In terms of research and research tools Capital.com gives traders the following tools: Daily Market Commentary, Stock Charts and Forex News (Top-Tier Sources).
+In comparison FXOpen has the tools listed here: Daily Market Commentary, Stock Charts, Forex News (Top-Tier Sources) and Social Trading / Copy Trading..
+Neither have Autochartist and Trading Central (Recognia)

 Overall winner: Capital.com